Dave Somers: County Executive

 Somers announced his candidacy for the county executive office in May 2015, challenging incumbent Democrat John Lovick, appointed to the position in 2013 after the resignation of Aaron Reardon.
-In the primary election, Somers narrowly beat Lovick, and the two Democrats advanced to the general election ahead of two Republican an independent candidate.
+In the primary election, Somers narrowly beat Lovick, and the two Democrats advanced to the general election ahead of two Republicans and an independent candidate.
 Somers won the general election and was sworn into office as the county's fifth executive in January 2016.
 State Representative Hans Dunshee was chosen in February to complete the rest of Somers's term in the County Council.

 In addition to his duties as County Executive, Somers joined the Sound Transit Board in January 2016 and was named the board chair in January 2017.
 Somers was also elected the vice president of the Puget Sound Regional Council, a regional planning organization, in January 2016.

+Somers ran unopposed for his second term in the 2019 election.
+He ran for a third term in 2023 and advanced from the primary election with 52 percent of votes alongside Republican challenger Bob Hagglund.
+Somers defeated Hagglund in the general election with 60 percent of votes and will serve his final term (due to term limits) from 2024 to 2028.

 Personal life

 Somers met his wife Elaine while the two were in the University of Washington Husky Marching Band.
-Somers played the tuba for two years, served as Drum Major for three years and marched playing bass drum at the 1978 Rose Bowl.
+Somers played the tuba for two years, served as Drum Major for three years, and marched playing bass drum at the 1978 Rose Bowl.